 The present research aimed at scrutinizing the role of Mahua Oil (MO) as a suppository base which can enhance the release of drug in the site of administration.
 Three formulations were designed with erythromycin as the drug utilizing; F1 (MO and Beeswax in the ratio of 3:1), F2 (MO and PEG 6000 in the ratio of 1:1), and F3 (cocoa butter – 100%) as the base material.
-The suppositories were prepared using pour moulding method after suitable calibration of moulds.
-All the formulations were characterized in terms of breaking strength, disintegration time, drug content, in vitro dissolution, and accelerated stability studies.
+The suppositories were prepared using pour molding method after suitable calibration of molds.
+All the formulations were characterized in terms of breaking strength, disintegration time, drug content, in-vitro dissolution, and accelerated stability studies.
 The MO containing formulations displayed a good breaking strength, optimized disintegration time, and higher drug content as compared to the cocoa butter formulation.
-The optimized formulation F2 represented the optimized release of 81.35% over the range of 1 hr.
-A little difference in drug content (1.78%), breaking strength (0.2 Kg/cm2), and disintegrating time (0.6 min) was observed in accelerated stability study.
+The optimized formulation F2 represented the optimized release of 81.35% over the range of 1 h.
+A little difference in drug content (1.78%), breaking strength (0.2 Kg/cm2), and disintegrating time (0.6 min) was observed in the accelerated stability study.
 The study concluded that MO has a noteworthy effect on drug release.
-The study emphasized the application of MO for release modification in suppositories, since it is a non-toxic, chemically inert, economic, widely availability, and biodegradable component.
+The study emphasized the application of MO for release modification in suppositories since it is a non-toxic, chemically inert, economic, wide availability, and biodegradable component.

 U. N. Mahajan *, D. K. Mahapatra, N.M.
 Mahajan, F. S. Kazi and N. Baghel